Enjoy a 15-day trekking adventure in the foothills of the Himalayas. Darjeeling is a fractured time capsule, where the past is alive.

 This trekking tour takes place between Lamayuru and Alchi, and it is an excellent combination of ancient Buddhist monasteries and the natural beauty of Ladakh.
 This relatively short trek starts at the legendary Lamayuru Monastery, which lies in lower Ladakh.

-Day 02: Morning tour of Hemis, Thiksey, and Shey monasteries; afternoon for getting the gear ready for the trek
+Day 02: Morning tour of Hemis, Thikse, and Shey monasteries; afternoon for getting the gear ready for the trek.
+Overnight Hotel with breakfast.

 - ‘A’ class hotel in Leh